-Schools Engagement offers a comprehensive range of activities and opportunities for schools, TasTAFE, students and staff to work together.
+Schools Engagement (PDF 383KB) offers a comprehensive range of activities and opportunities for schools, TasTAFE, students and staff to work together.
 These include informing aspirations activities, providing opportunities for students to get a taste of University life through discovery and taster days, the University Connections (UCP) and High Achiever Programs (HAP), progression agreements, scholarships and awards, professional development for teaching staff and research.

 Opportunities for Schools

 For students training to be teachers in early childhood, primary and secondary sectors.
 Professional Experience placements are an integral part of preparing for a profession in education.

 Wide range of training and staff development programmes from university familiarisation, workshops, conferences and short courses to Associate Degrees, Degrees, Masters and PhD programmes.

 Research and Evaluation

 Participation in cutting edge research and incorporate research as part of professional development.
 Be a partner in the development of evaluation systems to measure the impact and outcome of activities